-- 6.2.1 The Master shall ensure that while within Wellington Harbour: - (a) automatic-steering "pilot" devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and - (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and
+- 6.2.1 The master shall ensure that while within Wellington Harbour: - (a) automatic-steering "pilot" devices are not to be used, unless a helmsman is standing by in the immediate vicinity of the helm or wheel, otherwise the vessel is to be in the hand-steering mode; and

-- (c) anchors are to be immediately available for use in an emergency, and capable of being used without power; and - (d) all information from aids to navigation and charts are fully monitored. - 6.2.2 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar and depth recording devices, are to be in continuous operation and fully utilised. - 6.2.3 The number of persons on the bridge of the vessel shall be sufficient to enable compliance with subclause 6.2.1.
+- (b) main engines are to be immediately available for reducing speed, stopping or going astern at all times without delay; and - (c) anchors are to be immediately available for use in an emergency, and capable of being lowered without power; and - (d) all information from aids to navigation and charts are fully monitored; and - (e) that an appropriate passage plan is safely carried out. - 6.2.2 While within Wellington Harbour all aids to navigation on board vessels, including but not limited to radar and depth recording devices, are to be in continuous operation and fully utilised. - 6.2.3 The number of persons on the bridge of the vessel shall be sufficient to enable compliance with subclause 6.2.1. - 6.2.4 All commercial vessels in Wellington Harbour shall maintain a listening watch on VHF Ch14. - 6.2.5 Any vessel, where the master is exercising a pilotage exemution, shall inform Wellington Harbour Radio of the master's name.